grip-on-software/data-gathering/README.md

 separately or in combination with one another:

 - Run `pip install -r requirements.txt` to install the dependencies for the data gathering scripts.
-Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
   - If you want to gather Topdesk or LDAP data: run `pip install -r requirements-jenkins.txt`, which also ensures that the normal dependencies are installed.
-  - For the webservice daemons: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
+  - For the controller: run `pip install -r requirements-daemon.txt`, which also ensures that the normal dependencies are installed.
 - Run `python setup.py install` to install the module and any missing dependencies for the data gathering module.
-Add `--user` if you do not have access to the system libraries, or do not want to store the libraries in that path but in your home directory.
 Note that some versions of `setuptools`, which is used in this step, are unable to use wheels or eggs even if they are supported by the platform.
 Due to the additional compilation time required for some source packages, running both the `pip` and `setup.py` commands may therefore be faster than only `setup.py`.
 - Instead of running the `setup.py` script from this repository directly, you can also use `pip install gros-gatherer` to obtain the module.
 You may need to add additional parameters, such as `--extra-index-url` for a private repository and `--process-dependency-links` to obtain Git dependencies.

+We recommend creating a virtual environment to manage the dependencies.
+Otherwise, add `--user` to the commands above if you do not have access to the system libraries, or do not want to store the libraries in that path.
+For the controller, a virtualenv must be created beneath `/usr/local/envs` (create this directory) named `controller` with the dependencies above.
+Next, continue with the following steps:

+- Configure the agent, controller or development environment using the settings and credentials files as explained in the [configuration](#configuration) section.
+- For the controller: use `sudo ./controller/setup.sh` to create services and symlink scripts to make them available for the services.

 Some scripts and controller services interact with a database for update trackers, project salts and status information storage.
-This database must be a MonetDB instance.
+This database must be a MonetDB instance pre-installed in the environment where.

 ## Data sources